-In 2020, CHFA invested \$3 billion in first mortgage home loans and served 10,534 households who enrolled in a CHFA-sponsored homebuyer education class.
-CHFA also invested \$108.6 million in down payment assistance, which is an essential resource that makes homeownership possible for thousands of Coloradans.
-Home prices continued to rise last year in Colorado, with the median single family home price reaching \$415,000, representing a 46% increase compared to five years ago.
-The median loan amount of CHFA homeownership customers was \$294,057.
+In 2021, CHFA invested \$2.8 billion in first mortgage home loans and served 9,024 households with free, CHFA-sponsored homebuyer education classes.
+In addition, as a key part of making homeownership possible for Coloradans, CHFA invested \$108.9 million in down payment assistance.
+CHFA's programs were crucial as the homebuying market saw significant challenges in 2021 with the combination of rising home prices and record-low available inventory.
+Colorado's median single family home price reached \$480,000 in 2021, which increased 15.7% from 2020.
+The median loan amount of CHFA homeownership customers was \$295,850.